Roald87/CoronaWeather/README.md

 # Corona weather effects analyses
 Analysis of the weather in the Netherlands during the 2020 corona crisis.
+See also the [blog post](https://roald87.github.io/python/2020/04/12/corona-weather.html).

 Inspired by this [article](https://www.nature.com/articles/418601a) I was curious if there was any effect on the weather of the reduced air traffic.